aysh34/Code-in-Place-2026/README.md

-# Code in Place 2026
+# Code in Place 2026 – My Journey as a Section Leader

 [![Official Code in Place](https://img.shields.io/badge/Official-Code%20in%20Place-red)](https://codeinplace.stanford.edu/) ![Section Leader](https://img.shields.io/badge/Section%20Leader-Active-brightgreen) ![Weeks](https://img.shields.io/badge/Weeks-6-blue) ![Emerson%20First](https://img.shields.io/badge/First%20from-Emerson%20University-orange)

-This repo is a visual scrapbook of my Stanford Code in Place 2026 Section Leader journey.
+Hi!
+I'm Ayesha Saleem, a Section Leader for Stanford's **Code in Place 2026**.

-I wanted the README to feel like the experience itself: a little exciting, and a little personal.
+This repo contains everything I've learned, taught, and created during this amazing journey.

 [Code in Place](https://codeinplace.stanford.edu/) is Stanford’s free introductory programming course in Python.
 It is designed for complete beginners, focuses on learning by doing, and brings together students and section leaders from all over the world.